-(one example of this is: a steel 'trash can' with a sturdy lid secured to the can, with holes drilled into the bottom and sides large enough for a worm to move in and out freely, then placed and secured in a hole dug into the ground to fit the bottom of the can, aroung ten inches to two feet deep.
+(One example of this is: a steel 'trash can' with a sturdy lid secured to the can, with holes drilled into the bottom and sides large enough for a worm to move in and out freely, then placed and secured in a hole dug into the ground to fit the bottom of the can, around ten inches to two feet deep.
 Fill with soil and lightly scatter organic matter regularly.
-Adding a compost enhancer or even using about 1/5 previous compost- to- 3/5 (or more) fresh soil- to- 1/5 (or less)compostable matter.
-This compost bin lets the hungry worms in to make amazing soil, and keeps the curious wildlife out!
+Adding a compost enhancer or even using about 1/5 previous compost- to- 3/5 (or more) fresh soil- to- 1/5 (or less) compostable matter.
+This compost bin lets the hungry worms in to make amazing soil and keeps the curious wildlife out!
 This is one of MANY good examples!)

-noises, offensive smells, and predators make for poor living environments and will cause your visitor to move on.
+noises, offensive smells, and predators make for poor living environments and may cause your visitor to move on.